Does TMJ Disorder Cause Your Headaches?

 - Locking of the jaw joint

-Dr. Hardt diagnoses TMJ disorder by checking your jaw joint and surrounding muscles and asking about your dental history.
-During the evaluation, he will see if your jaw produces any strange sounds and check its range of motion.
+Our doctors diagnose TMJ disorder through a comprehensive evaluation that includes examining your jaw joint and surrounding muscles while asking about your dental and medical history.
+During the examination, we check for unusual sounds your jaw makes and assess its range of motion.

-In most cases, Dr. Hardt also uses imaging tests like X-Rays and CT scans to get a more detailed picture of your temporomandibular joint and discs.
+In most cases, Dr. Hardt and Dr. Cruz may also use imaging tests like X-rays and CT scans to get a detailed picture of your temporomandibular joint and surrounding structures.
+This helps us determine the best treatment approach for your specific condition.

 Treatment Options for TMJ Disorder